armory/armory-config/README.md

 ### Usage
 This will output the Kustomize files to a local directory.
 It's a one way conversion from Halyard -> Operator meaning that you cannot provide a set of Spinnaker Kustomize files and convert them to halconfig.

-The default namespace that the CLI expects you to deploy this these files to is the `spinnaker` namespace.
+The default namespace that the CLI expects you to deploy these files to is the `spinnaker` namespace.
 If you want to change this, edit the `Kustomization.yml` file that gets outputted.
 On `line 4` there is a namespace field that can be changed to a different namespace.

 **Required Flags**
 - `--halconfig`: Provide the entire Hal directory where your halconfig lives.